instaclustr/atsc/README.md

 ATSC input can be an internal format developed to process time series (WBRO), or a CSV.
 It outputs a compressed format (BRO).
 A CSV to WBRO format is available here: [CSV Compressor](https://github.com/instaclustr/atsc/tree/main/csv-compressor)

+## When to use ATSC?

+ATSC fits in any place that needs space reduction in trade for precision.
+ATSC is to time series what JPG/MP3 is to image/audio.
+If there is no need of absolute precision of the output vs the original input, you could probably use ATSC.

+Example of use cases:

+* In places where time series are rolled over, ATSC is a perfect fit.
+It would probably offer more space savings without any meaningful loss in precision.
+* Time series that are under sampled (e.g. once every 20sec).
+With ATSC you can greatly increase sample rate (e.g. once per second) without losing space.
+* Long, slow moving data series (e.g. Weather data).
+Those will most probably follow an easy to fit pattern
+* Data that is meant to be visualized by humans and not machine processed (e.g. Operation teams).
+With such a small error, under 1%, it shouldn't impact analysis.

 ## Documentation

 For full documentation please go to [Docs](https://github.com/instaclustr/atsc/tree/main/docs)